paramraghavan/sparksql-awsglue/README.md

 **Why Shuffle:**

 Data re-distribution is the primary goal of shuffling operation in Spark.
-Therefore, shuffling in a Spark program is executed whenever there is a need to re-distribute an existing distributed data collection represented either by an RDD, Dataframe, or Dataset.
+Shuffling in a Spark program is executed whenever there is a need to re-distribute an existing distributed data collection represented either by an RDD, Dataframe, or Dataset.
 A data partition represents the unit of data to be processed together by a single Spark Task